Gateway Pacific Terminal at Cherry Point Proposal

 Department of Ecology

-Preparing SEPA and NEPA draft environmental impact statements
+Preparation of SEPA and NEPA draft environmental impact statements is suspended, at the applicants’ request.

 FREQUENTLY ASKED QUESTIONS (FAQ)